Svennevik

-Svenevig or Svennevik is a village in Lindesnes municipality in Agder county, Norway.
-The village is located on the southern coastline, about 3 km east of the village of Høllen and about the same distance northwest of the village of Åvik.
+Svennevik is a village in Lindesnes Municipality in Agder county, Norway.
+The village is located on the southern coastline, about 3 km east of the village of Høllen on the Lindesnes peninsula and about the same distance northwest of the village of Åvik.
 The Remesfjorden is located along the west side of the village.

-The 0.33 km2 village has a population (2015) of 386, giving the village a population density of 1170 PD/km2.
+The 0.34 km2 village has a population (2025) of 388 and a population density of 1141 PD/km2.